ronkaiser/etoro-k8s-az/README.md

 **delete helm**
 `helm delete simple-web`

-## Jenkins
+## Jenkins Pipeline
-- switch user to jenkins in order to create kube config for jenkins user so we will be able to upgrade our helm chart:
+The pipeline doing the following:
+- verify helm chart syntax using lint command
+- Authenticate with Azure and AKS cluster by running the following commands:
   ```
-  sudo -i
-  su - jenkins
   az login --identity
   az aks get-credentials --resource-group devops-interview-rg --name ron-interview-aks --admin
   ```
-### Pipeline
-The pipeline doing the following:
-- verify helm chart syntax using lint command
 - perform upgrade to helm chart by increase revision number after making changes in chart
 - we can also change app version by edit `Chart.yaml`